Skip to main content

 09How is the recommended order quantity calculated?

-Order Qty = daily sales × (lead time + safety stock + target cover) − current stock − units in transit.
-The idea: by the time the new order arrives, your total inventory (this order + whatever's left of the old) should equal (safety + target cover) days of supply.
-That's a smarter sizing than the common "1.5× lead-time demand" heuristic used by most free calculators.
+Order Qty = daily sales × (lead time + safety + target cover) − current stock − units in transit.
+When the shipment arrives, total inventory equals (safety + cover) days of supply.
+Smarter than the common "1.5× lead-time demand" heuristic.

 10What is Amazon's IPI score and how does it relate to restocking?

-IPI (Inventory Performance Index) is Amazon's 0–1000 score measuring how well you manage FBA inventory.
-It combines sell-through rate, stranded inventory, excess inventory, and in-stock rate.
-A low IPI shrinks your restock limits — the maximum units of a storage type you can send to FBA.
-If your IPI is low, restock smaller and more often, and clear stranded/excess inventory before sending more.
+IPI (Inventory Performance Index) is Amazon's 0–1000 score combining sell-through, stranded inventory, excess inventory, and in-stock rate.
+A low IPI caps your inbound restock limits — clear stranded/excess stock and restock smaller before sending more.

 11Can I use this calculator for a product launch?